Alopmel/pets_order/README.md

 # Deployment

 I deployed at work on Heroku.
-The steps that I followed were the following.
+The steps that I followed were the following:

 * I logged into Heroku and created a new application called dogs_order
 * In the settings section: